HFC JOURNALISM SCHOLARSHIP

 “We need good journalists who are the ‘eyes and ears of the community’, and the Chronicle believes that we must build a pool of journalists in the future to safeguard our democracy and create a group that reports ‘checks and balances’ actions happening in the government and around us.
 With good reporting in place by well-trained journalists, we can secure a fair, informative and steady flow of news in our community and around the world.
 It is important that we support these students who are preparing for their future in the JMC field.”

 Eligible college students in Hawaii are encouraged to apply.
-The deadline is September 15, 2020.
+Deadline is Nov.
+15, 2022.

 - Filipino or part-Filipino